Request More Information Application Process

-Your adviser and Northwestern's certification manager will have more information about the Content Area and APT tests, and will help you decide when to take them.
+Your adviser and Northwestern's licensure manager will have more information about the Content Area test, and will help you decide when to take it.

-Please note that we cannot accept certification tests from other states.
+Please note that we cannot accept licensure tests from other states.
 To receive a PEL with an elementary teaching endorsement, you must take the tests offered through ILTS.

 2. Content-Related Course Work

 Chances are good that you have already completed all necessary content-related course work as part of your bachelor's degree.
 To be eligible for a PEL with an elementary teaching endorsement, you must show that you have a broad background in several different subject areas (many colleges have similar requirements simply to graduate).
 In addition, you must have an 18-semester hour "concentration" in a subject that is appropriate for an elementary classroom, including, but not limited to, one of the following: mathematics, biological or physical sciences, history, English, literature, foreign language, art, music, theatre, geography, psychology or sociology.
 Nine semester hours of this concentration must be upper-level course work, and none of the courses may be double-counted to fulfill general education requirements.

 When you apply to the MSEd program, our licensure manager will review your transcripts to see if you need to complete any extra course work to satisfy these requirements.
 Any such extra courses are referred to as "deficiencies."
 If admitted to the program, you will see the licensure manager's transcript review showing any extra "deficiency" courses that you will be required to take.